View of Sutton Park spacer spacer

 View of Sutton Park

-The park is now closed to through traffic, although there are entrances for vehicles with parking available nearby.
+The park is closed to through traffic, although there are entrances for vehicles, each with parking available nearby.
 The peaceful roads in the interior of the park are ideal for walking, cycling and wheelchair access.

 The park is used for a wide range of recreational activities.
-Although areas such as the children's playground near Town Gate can be very busy in the summer, especially at weekends and bank holidays, peace and quite can still be found further in.
+Although areas such as the children's playgrounds near Town Gate and Banner's Gate can be very busy in the summer, especially at weekends and on bank holidays, peace and quite can still be found further in.

 December sunshine in the heart of the Park